 The consulting industry is very competitive.
 Statista reports that there are over 734,000 management consultants in the United States.
 The high number of job opportunities means more job search resources for potential consultants.
 You can search for jobs on social media, company websites, job search pages, networking forums, and industry-specific magazines.

-It is standard for companies to advertise job vacancies on their websites or social media pages, and you should consult these resources regularly.
+It is standard for companies like Deloitte to advertise job vacancies on their websites or social media pages, and you should consult these resources regularly.
 You can also sign up for newsletters to get notified of new jobs.
 For example, Choice Consulting Firm in Atlanta focuses on social media consulting and frequently advertises job openings on its website.